itopt/ttlcache/README.md

 ## About

-**ttlcache** – is a simple and efficient in-memory key value storage with TTL for each record.
+**ttlcache** – is simple and efficient in-memory key value storage with TTL for each record.

 The key is of uint64 type.
 Library provides wrappers for common types: